waTeim/node-julia/README.md

     npm test

 # Compatibility
-Tested with [node](http://nodejs.org/) 0.10.x, 0.11.x, 0.12.x, [io.js](https://iojs.org/) 1.0
+Tested with [node](http://nodejs.org/) 0.10.x, 0.11.x, 0.12.x, [io.js](https://iojs.org/)
-and 2.x.
+1.x, 2.x.
+3.x, and also the newly merged iojs and node node 4.x.

 Julia version 0.3.x is supported on all versions of node and iojs, but Julia 0.4.x and node 0.10.x are currently incompatible.

 Tested on OS/X, Linux, Windows.